 Addiction treatment begins with detoxification to rid the body of Vicodin and its toxins.
 Once physically stable, clients can begin meeting with counselors for one-on-one therapy to understand the motivations behind their addiction, the psychological process of Vicodin dependence, and how best to deal with stressors that may have triggered their addiction.
 Our experienced counselors work with patients one-on-one, as well as in small groups.

-In addition to medical support and counseling, clients at The Recovery Village may also enjoy alternative therapy options such as yoga and equine therapy to ease their journey toward recovery from Vicodin addiction.
+In addition to medical support and counseling, clients at The Recovery Village may also enjoy alternative therapy options to ease their journey toward recovery from Vicodin addiction.
 Along the way, clients will learn the necessary coping skills for addiction to help them avoid relapse, and how to maintain a happy and healthy sober life free from Vicodin.

 Each client leaves our facilities with an awareness of their relationships with Vicodin and an arsenal of sober living skills and coping mechanisms to help them transition back to a healthy way of life after treatment.
 If this sounds like the kind of recovery care you need, call our intake coordinators today to find The Recovery Village location closest to you.